-Normally New Years is not one of my favorite holidays.
-I’ve had a few good ones though.
+Normally New Years is not one of my favorite holidays though I’ve had a few good ones.
 One memorable one was the time our friends Herb and Elaine flew up from LA.
 We had no plans.
 No dinner reservations.
 No clothes, No limo etc. When they arrived we decided to take a shot and started calling around madly.
 It was one of those magical nights, when everything works.
 For some reason people liked the idea of what we were doing, so we got the best limo, the best dinner reservation, the best clothes.
 We went well into the night.

 Tripping the Light Fantastic

 This was in the early eighties, so the romance of those places still remained.
 It would later change as the world became a much more dangerous place.
 Paris was as beautiful as advertised.
 The café culture was like you see in the movies.
 We met friends there that had never been out of Paris... ever.
-When we asked why… they would say… "why, everything else in their minds paled in comparison."
+When we asked why… they would say… "why would we when everything else pales in comparison."

 We did run into a sort of anti-American feeling in Paris, but in the south of France people couldn’t have been nicer.
 That was a good thing because our French was lousy.
 At one restaurant, Jane ordered what she thought was the fish of the day and got a huge bowl of squirming muscles.
 I am so glad that I got a chance to see that way of life.
 By the time I went back in the nineties it had become much more like everywhere else.